 Writing for NOLO.com, attorney Cara O'Neill explains that the liability insurance offered under a homeowner’s policy “usually provides coverage both for accidents that happen on your property (like slip and fall claims) and those that occur away from your home.”

-However, as we explain in 6 Most Overlooked Homeowners Insurance Gaps, most policies include multiple clauses—known as ‘exclusions’’—specifying situations in which coverage might not apply.
+However, most policies include multiple clauses—known as ‘exclusions’’—specifying situations in which coverage might not apply.

 One big example is that most standard homeowners policies specifically exclude liability claims resulting from business activities, whether conducted at the residence premises or away.
 Another is an exclusion for "aircraft," which many insurance companies define as including drones.